madhavlab/audsearch/README.md

 ## Command Execution
 ### Training
 1. To initiate training, update the `main.yaml` file, focusing on specifying paths for training/validation data and noise/RIR files.
 Ensure that the paths are correctly set.
-2. After updating the configuration file, execute the following command from the src/ directory: `python main.py --subdir <repository name>`
-3. This command will create a directory inside PB/checkpoints/ with the specified repository name.
+2. After updating the configuration file, execute the following command from the src/ directory: `python main.py --subdir <repository name>`.
+This command will create a directory inside your parent working directory at './checkpoints/<repository name>`.
-4. If you need to resume training from a checkpoint, use the following command from the src/ directory: `python main.py --subdir <repository name> -c <checkpoint(*.ckpt) path> -d <PB directory path>`
+3. If you need to resume training from a checkpoint, use the following command from the src/ directory: `python main.py --subdir <repository name> -c <checkpoint(*.ckpt) path> -d <PB directory path>`
-5. Make sure to replace <repository name>, <main.yaml path>, and <PB directory path> with the actual values.
+4. Make sure to replace <repository name>, <main.yaml path>, and <PB directory path> with the actual values.
 ---------------------------------------------------------------------------------------------------------------------
 ### Creating reference Database
 1. To create a reference database, first, update the `create_refdbase.yaml` file, focusing on specifying the path corresponding to the reference audio files.